KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 ## Come back to your Analysis

-- Read through it again to find intr
+- Read through it again to find interesting themes and topics

 # References

 [# How to Analyze Books like a Renaissance Scholar](https://www.youtube.com/watch?v=r6RdMSYSQDE)